GertPauwels/daos-step-by-step/part3_setting_up_dfuse_and_test_with_fio.md

 	Filesystem      Size  Used Avail Use% Mounted on dfuse           308G   13K  308G   1% /mnt/mycontainer
 ## Touch the mounted directory
 The step is not necessary.
-If touching a file does not return an error it means the directory is created and accessable.
+If touching a file does not return an error, it means the directory is created and accessible.
 ```console
  $ touch /mnt/mycontainer/myfile
 ```

 ## Validate with fio
 Any IO benchmark application will work.
 The command below will run random write workload.
-It will will write 1GB of data (8 x 128MB) and will do 4K Random Write blocks for 60 seconds.
+It will write 1GB of data (8 x 128MB) and will do 4K Random Write blocks for 60 seconds.
 ```console
  $ fio --name=random-write --ioengine=pvsync --rw=randwrite --bs=4k --size=128M --nrfiles=4 --directory=/mnt/mycontainer --numjobs=8 --iodepth=16 --runtime=60 --time_based --direct=1 --buffered=0 --randrepeat=0 --norandommap --refill_buffers --group_reporting
 ```